voxpupuli/puppet-catalog_diff/README.md

 ```

 The script is available at [https://github.com/JohnEricson/upload_facts](https://github.com/JohnEricson/upload_facts).

-It's been verified to work with uploading facts from Puppet 3 to 5 Masters.
+It's been verified to work with uploading facts from Puppet Masters running Puppet
+version 3 to Masters running version 5.
+It uses the [`/puppet/v3/facts/` API](https://puppet.com/docs/puppet/6.17/http_api/http_facts.html)
+which is available in version 3 and >= 5 of Puppet.
+This API was removed in Puppet 4 but
+added again in 5.

 ## Authors
 R.I.Pienaar <rip@devco.net> / www.devco.net / @ripienaar